disal-epfl/ADApprox/README.md

 ### Paper

-If you use this code or dataset, please cite:
+The publication is freely available: https://infoscience.epfl.ch/entities/publication/c9f806c5-b080-4fb8-aa33-43d4416a7a82.
+If you are using the code, the dataset or some ideas from this work, please cite:

 > Bösel-Schmid, N., Jin, W., & Martinoli, A. (2025). *Physics-Based Gas Mapping with Nano Aerial Vehicles: The ADApprox Algorithm*.
 In Proceedings of the IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2025.